monome/teletype/docs/ops/queue.md

 the queue can be dynamically changed up to a maximum size of 64 elements.
 A fixed length can be set with the `Q.N` operator, or the queue can grow and shrink automatically by setting `Q.GRW 1`.
-The queue contents will be preserved when the length is shortened the length.
+The queue contents will be preserved when the length is shortened.

 Queues also offer operators that do math on the entire queue (the `Q.AVG` operator is particularly useful for smoothing input values) or copy the queue to and from